sam-atkins/fsnd-item_catalog/README.md

 Once Vagrant is up:
 ```
-# move to the vagrant folder:
+# cd to the vagrant shared folder:
 $ cd /vagrant

-# move to the project folder:
+# then move to the project folder:
 $ cd fsnd-item_catalog

-# or
+# alternatively
 $ cd /vagrant/fsnd-item_catalog
 ```